Illness anxiety disorder

 - Having so much distress about possible illnesses that it's hard for you to function

-- Repeatedly checking your body for signs of illness
+- Repeatedly checking your body for signs of illness or disease

-- Frequently making medical appointments for reassurance — or, avoiding medical care for fear of being diagnosed with a serious illness
+- Frequently making medical appointments for reassurance — or avoiding medical care for fear of being diagnosed with a serious illness

 - Avoiding people, places or activities for fear of health risks